The Top 6 Reasons Why Apps Fail & How To Avoid Them

 5. Improper Testing

 Fifty-eight percent of iOS-based devices suffer from performance failures like apps crashing or components shutting down, according to a study by Blancco Technology Group (BTG).
-Testing seems pretty obvious, but it’s estimated that 44 percent of defects are found by the user, 24 percent from direct feedback, and another 20 percent from public user reviews in app stores.

-While it’s rare that an app will be without minor bugs upon launch, making sure you test properly before shipping can ensure there are no major issues.
+While it’s rare that an app will be without minor bugs upon launch, making sure you invest in QA before shipping can ensure there are no major issues.
 If an app isn’t tested properly, it’s bound to be rife with bugs that impact user experience and is prone to crash.
 A single crash is more than enough to stop users from ever using it again.
 In fact, some of the most common negative reviews on app stores are related to apps crashing.
 And the more negative reviews you have, the more likely your app is to fail.

 App testing must be done thoroughly, with a documented process in place, in order to ensure that your application is as market-ready as possible.
 It’s unlikely you’ll get a second chance if you fail to entice users the first time around.